psrenergy/ncp-release-notes/docs/home.md

 * Solver updated to the Xpress Suite Optimization 7.3.
 * Definition of number of cores to be used in NCP Mixed-Integer Programming Solver.
 * New output results file:
-  * Hydro secondary reserve cost.
+  * Hydro secondary reserve cost
-  * Thermal secondary reserve cost.
+  * Thermal secondary reserve cost
-  * Hydro unit secondary reserve cost.
+  * Hydro unit secondary reserve cost
-  * Hydro energy bid cost.
+  * Hydro energy bid cost

 ## Corrections